- July 18, 2018: PharmCAS and Supplemental Applications open

 - October 19, 2018: Early Decision decisions released

-- December 1, 2016: Deadline for submission of PharmCAS
+- December 3, 2018: Deadline for submission of PharmCAS application

-- November 2016–February, 2017: Interviews scheduled and admission decisions made
+- October–February 2019: Interviews scheduled and admissions decisions made

 The first step in the application process is to complete and submit an online application to PharmCAS.
-Your PharmCAS application must be submitted by December 1 for the following fall term.
+Your PharmCAS application must be submitted by December 3 for the following fall term.
 Submit your application as soon as possible to ensure earlier review by the Admission Committee.
-We encourage you to apply by October 1.

 You must submit your PharmCAS application before starting your supplemental application.

 - PharmCAS application fee